-Some enterprises use Dropbox to share final versions of media projects, but when it comes to continuous sharing of dozens or hundreds of media assets over time, even Dropbox recognizes it falls short.
+Some enterprises use Dropbox to share final versions of photos or media projects, but when it comes to the continuous sharing of dozens or hundreds of images or video assets over time, even Dropbox recognizes it falls short.
 Photo-sharing systems like the alternatives described here aren’t necessarily Dropbox competitors, but instead, these media-centric solutions are so much easier for users when it comes to sharing videos and pictures.

-When you’re browsing or searching for a file in Dropbox or just about any hierarchical file tree, you’re relying on folder and filenames to identify what you’re seeking.
+When you’re browsing or searching for a file in Dropbox or just about any hierarchical file tree, you’re relying on folder names and filenames to identify what you’re seeking.
 You might also be using file type or date.
 This metadata, along with the content of a text file, is critical in finding what you need.

-When it comes to photos or videos, you have the same metadata, but except for the date it’s almost useless.
-When your camera sequentially numbers photos or videos, e.g., img_00302.jpg, img_0033.jpg, etc., filenames don’t differentiate.
+When it comes to sharing photos or videos, you have the same metadata, but except for the date that metadata it’s almost useless.
+When your camera sequentially numbers photos or videos, e.g., img_00302.jpg, img_0033.jpg, etc., those filenames don’t differentiate.
 All file types are the same.
-In any folder, it’s impossible to tell what the subject is and whether the media is good, bad or duplicative unless those files are individually named or moved to another labeled folder by an administrator or the folder owner.
+In any folder, it’s impossible to tell what the subject is and whether the media is good, bad or duplicative unless those files are individually named and/or moved to another labeled folder by an administrator or the shared folder owner.
 The only way to evaluate is to be able to see every photo, and although possible in the Dropbox desktop and mobile app, they are not designed for that function.

 The good thing is that additional metadata can be associated with a media file and live and travel that with that asset.
 This is metadata beyond file system data.
 This is how other media sharing platforms enable users to filter and search files for specific files with a great degree of precision and specificity.
 For example, you might want to search for images and videos that feature a specific person, place, or even logo across a set of images.
 Or perhaps filter a collection of videos by location or contiguous photos taken at an event.
 With Dropbox, the only way to filter media files is by date or by file name.
 Because there is no metadata or tags with media in Dropbox, it’s difficult to find, curate, organize or locate the right media assets.

 The primary use for Dropbox isn’t visual media like photos and videos, which is why the lack of metadata is not important for most users.
-But a Dropbox alternative for media sharing is very much needed for organizations sharing media because life without metadata is inconvenient and inefficient.
+But a Dropbox alternative for media sharing is critical for organizations sharing media because life without metadata is inconvenient and inefficient.

-Dropbox sharing is pretty easy.
+Dropbox sharing is really pretty easy.
 Grab a link with the appropriate permissions, and then email it to people or text it out.
 They get an invitation that they can respond to, or not.
 But users are becoming increasingly dissatisfied with Dropbox.

-If you’re going to be sending a folder full of photos or videos on a continuous basis, neither solution is great.
-Users might see a single reminder to view the media, but they won’t be notified if you add additional media to that folder, and that media won’t be highlighted so they’ll have to figure out what’s new And, you don’t want to continue to create new folders and share again and again everytime you add a new asset.
+However, if you’re going to be sharing a public folder full of photos or videos on a continuous basis, neither solution is great.
+Users might see a single reminder to view the media folder, but they won’t be notified if and when you add additional media to that folder, and that media won’t be highlighted so they’ll have to figure out what’s new And, you don’t want to continue to create new folders and share again and again everytime you add a new asset.